Relative tensor products and Koszul duality in monoidal oo-categories: Introduction

 \subsection{Acknowledgements}

 We would like to thank Jonathan Beardsley, Lukas Brantner, Rune Haugseng, Marc Hoyois, Thomas Nikolaus, Joost Nuiten, Piotr Pstragowski, Dan Petersen, Jon Pridham, Tomer Schlank, and Lior Yanovski for helpful conversations and email exchanges concerning the subject of this paper.
+We wish to express our heartfelt gratitude to the referee for a very careful reading and many helpful comments.